top of page

 8) Do you have any tips for our organization to help us improve our chances for funding?

 Yes.
 In addition to some of the tips given in the answers above, we have created a table to help you.
-It compares some of the qualities and criteria we at looking at when we review a grant.
+It compares some of the qualities and criteria we are looking at when we review a grant.

 9) If our grant request is declined, will you tell us the reasons?